polterguy/polterguy.github.io/tutorials/mysql/index.md

 # Using Magic with MySQL

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to use Magic with MySQL

 For reference purposes, and to be complete in our documentation, we've provided this guide of how to get started with Magic using MySQL - Even though MySQL is the database type in the default starter guide.
 Below is a complete docker-compose file, that spawns up a MySQL image in addition to the Magic